Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Model

-Before diving into the details of the system design, we first analyze how the characteristics of wireless networks affect the performance of Algorithm \ref{SIGNSGD}.
-To facilitate the analysis, the following commonly adopted assumptions are made.

-\begin{Assumption} (Lower bound).
-For all $w$ and some constant $F^{*}$, we have objective value $F(w) \geq F^{*}$. \end{Assumption} \begin{Assumption} (Smoothness). $\forall w_1,w_2$, we require for some non-negative constant $L$
+Before diving into the details of the system design, we first analyze how wireless communications affect the performance of Algorithm \ref{SIGNSGD}.
+To facilitate the analysis, the following assumptions are made. \begin{Assumption} (Smoothness) $\forall {\boldsymbol{w}}_1,{\boldsymbol{w}}_2$, we require for some non-negative constant $L$